Aliases for CRAT Gene

 GeneCards Summary for CRAT Gene

 CRAT (Carnitine O-Acetyltransferase) is a Protein Coding gene.
 Diseases associated with CRAT include Carnitine Acetyltransferase Deficiency and Overnutrition.
-Among its related pathways are Peroxisomal lipid metabolism and AMPK Enzyme Complex Pathway.
+Among its related pathways are Metabolism and Peroxisomal lipid metabolism.
 GO annotations related to this gene include receptor binding and carnitine O-acetyltransferase activity.
 An important paralog of this gene is CHAT.